Joan & Melissa: Joan Knows Best?: Broadcast

-The series premiered on January 25, 2011 on We TV.
+The series premiered on January 25, 2011, on We TV.
+The first season averaged 481,000 viewers.
 In March 2011, the show was renewed for a second season.
 The second season delivered a total gross viewership of 4.6 million.
 In July 2012, the show was renewed for a third season.
 In June 2013, the show was renewed for a fourth and final season.

+Critical reception

+Season one received a score of 52 out of 100 on Metacritic based on seven reviews, indicating a "mixed or average" reception.
+Alessandra Stanley of The New York Times wrote a mixed review saying, "Ms. Rivers probably has plenty of fans who would say of this reality series, 'You don't need this.'
+But thankfully, everything about her unsinkable career screams that she does."
+Linda Staci of the New York Post wrote a negative review saying, "Added to these uncomfortable, setup situations are some others that simply defy explanation."
+Ed Barky of Uncle Barky graded the season a "D" saying, "Episodes are one hour each, requiring ample manufactured 'drama' to keep this thing percolating."